Kelly Ripa Reunites With ‘Daddy’ Mark Consuelos For Spicy Dinner As He Returns Home After Months In Canada

 Mark missed other milestones while he was away, including Kelly’s 50th birthday in October, as well as Thanksgiving dinner with his loved ones.

 Days before the holiday last month, he took to his social media page to share a throwback of him snuggled with Kelly, in a post seen here.
-Mark captioned the post to reveal that he was “missing date nights” with his wife of 24 years.
+Mark captioned the update that he was “missing my date nights” with his wife of 24 years.